felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 Notably, a digital emblem cannot be applied to infrastructure that is used for both services worthy and unworthy of protection.
 A digital emblem must always identify assets that only serve purposes that enjoy protection under IHL.

+# Proposed Designs for a Digital Emblem {#proposals}

+Two designs were proposed to solve the problem of a digital emblem.
+First, JHU APL proposed a DNS-based solution for a digital emblem {{?I-D.haberman-digital-emblem}}.
+Second, CECYT (a joint endeavour between ETH Zurich and Bonn University) proposed *An Authentic Digital EMblem (ADEM)*, which was initially described in an academic publication {{ADEM}}, but was also specified technically {{ADEM-SPEC}} and has openly accessible, working prototypes ([Go library and CLI](https://github.com/adem-wg/adem-proto), [Browser extension](https://github.com/adem-wg/adem-chrome)).
+We focus here on ADEM as it was selected by the ICRC as the most suitable proposal for a digital emblem.

+ADEM was designed following the requirements laid out in this draft.
+ADEM follows a decentralized trust model and utilizes existing infrastructure wherever possible, e.g., it provides accountability through the Certificate Transparency infrastructure {{?RFC6962}}.
+ADEM was designed to be distributed over many channels and as such is not bound to one mode of transportation.
+The academic paper foresees distribution of digital emblems via TLS, DNS, and UDP.
+Next to its prototype, ADEM's security was thoroughly evaluated and formal proofs of security are described in the academic publication.

+Once there is consensus on the scope of a digital emblem, the plan is to propose ADEM as a basis for designing a digital emblem.
+Although ADEM was evaluated on many occasions, it is subject to change.
+In particular, it must be investigated whether it fits the needs of all stakeholders of a digital emblem.

 # Security Considerations